 Your provider also collects a tissue sample to check for infection and orders imaging tests, like X-rays or an MRI, to see how far the wound extends beneath your skin.
 After gathering the necessary insights, your provider makes treatment recommendations.

-Treatment for a diabetic foot ulcer depends on various factors, including the wound’s size, location, and its effect on your daily routine.
+Treatment for this illness depends on various factors, including the wound’s size, location, and its effect on your daily routine.
 Usually, the team recommends conservative measures, like custom orthotics, prescription diabetic shoes, or inserts, to prevent corns and calluses.

 It’s also crucial to practice self-care.
 If you have a diabetic ulcer, the team recommends taking foot baths, keeping the wound dry, changing your dressings several times daily, and eating a balanced diet.
 You might also benefit from prescription antibiotics or anti-clotting agents.